-Under the scheme, UK employers can claim a grant from HMRC to cover 80% of the usual monthly wage costs of employees who are not working but are retained on the payroll, up to a cap of £2,500 per month per employee, plus the associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on those wages.
-The scheme applies to all employees on PAYE and will therefore include those employed on part-time and zero-hour contracts.
-The scheme is to be backdated to 1st March 2020 and will be open for at least three months, and may be extended if necessary.
+Under the current scheme, all UK employers can claim a grant from HMRC to cover 80% of the usual monthly wage costs of employees who are not working but are retained on the payroll, up to a cap of £2,500 per month per employee, plus the associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on those wages.
+The scheme applies to all employees and workers on PAYE and will therefore include those employed on part-time, fixed-term and zero-hour contracts.
+The scheme is to be backdated to 1 March 2020.

 Payments received from HMRC MUST be used to pay the employee, no fees can be charged from the money that is granted.
 Payments to the employee are still subject to deductions including income tax, national insurance contributions and pension contributions (if applicable) in the usual way.

 Payments will be made from HMRC via BACS to the employer’s nominated bank account.

 “Furlough” is not a concept previously recognised by UK law.
 Generally, it means to take a leave of absence from work.

 Employees can be furloughed for up to the full duration of the scheme (see below) but if furloughed, the furlough must last for a minimum of three weeks.